Everything You Need to Know about Tape-In Hair Extensions

 What is the cost?

 Each pack comes with 10 extensions and costs $300-400 depending on length.
+They last for about 8 months.
 The cost will vary on how full or long you want your hair.
 People add anywhere from 1-2 packs.
 I have 1 1/4 in.

 How do you apply them?

-I asked Blake to answer this one, so here’s what he had to say.
-I place the hair at a lower range so that she has the versatility to wear her hair up or down.
-I use complete extensions up to behind the ear.
-Towards the face I use Hotheads single sided tape.
+According to Blake, place the hair at a lower range so that she has the versatility to wear her hair up or down.
+Use complete extensions up to behind the ear.
+Towards the face, use Hotheads single sided tape.
 These areas have higher visibility so using the single sided tape allows for a maximum blend with existing hair.
 The single sided extensions are also more flexible allowing the hair to be pulled back easier.

 During the initial application I remove the protective paper, uncovering the adhesive.
 I section the hair and place one tab underneath my section a few millimeters from the scalp.
 Then I take another tab and place it directly on top of the bottom tab then press to seal.
 In between each extension ‘sandwich’ is small section of the client’s hair.
 The density of the hair tells us how much hair is needed to bond properly to the extensions.
 The adhesive tab is placed far enough away from the scalp to maintain flexibility of movement, so that there is no tension at base of the hair.
 Tape-In extensions are best to maintain the density of the hair, because the hair lays flat between them in its natural resting state.